getgrav/grav-learn/pages/01.basics/05.grav-configuration/docs.md

 images:
   default_image_quality: 85                 # Default image quality to use when resampling images (85%)
   cache_all: false                          # Cache all image by default
+  cache_perms: '0755'                       # MUST BE IN QUOTES!!
+Default cache folder perms.
+Usually '0755' or '0775'
   debug: false                              # Show an overlay over images indicating the pixel depth of the image when working with retina for example

 media: